 Brendan Shea is a sought after soloist, chamber musician, and teacher.
-By the age of 11, he was performing with orchestras in the Washington D.C. area, and had performed at Carnegie Hall.
-Brendan continues to perform regularly with Orchestras and in recitals nationally and internationally, and has competed in many major international competitions including Queen Elisabeth, Carl Nielsen, Sendai, Sibelius, Isang-Yun, and Seoul.
-His awards include Bronze Medal at the Osaka International Chamber Music Competition, Gold Medal and Audience Award at the Chesapeake International Chamber Music Competition, Grand Prize at the Coleman Chamber Music Competition, and 1st place with Honors in the Glazunov International Competition in Paris.
+By the age of 11, he was performing with orchestras and had performed at Carnegie Hall.
+He continues to perform regularly with Orchestras and in recitals nationally and internationally, and has competed in many major international competitions including Queen Elisabeth, Carl Nielsen, Sendai, Sibelius, Isang-Yun, and Seoul.
+His awards span three continents and include Bronze Medal at the Osaka International Chamber Music Competition, Gold Medal and Audience Award at the Chesapeake International Chamber Music Competition, Grand Prize at the Coleman Chamber Music Competition, and 1st place with Honors in the Glazunov International Competition in Paris.

 Brendan has performed across the world in collaboration with many world class ensembles and as a soloist.
 He premiered Frederic Rzewski’s Night, Death, and Devil with the Emmy Award winning 8th Blackbird.
 As a founding member of the award winning Wasmuth Quartet(now Verona) he performed across the United States, Germany, and Japan.
 His solo career has taken him across the globe as well, with performances in major venues in Europe and Asia, and across North America.
 He is also present at prestigious festivals and residencies across the globe, including the peerless Encore Chamber Music Festival.

 In 2014 he partnered with his wife Yerin Kim to form the Shea-Kim Duo, which has competed internationally and performed recitals in Asia, Europe and North America.
 Their performances have been broadcasted by Klara Continuo in Belgium, PBC in South Korea, and WUFT Classic in Florida.
-Their first CD was recently released by Ark Studio in Seoul, South Korea.
+Their first CD was released by Ark Studio in Seoul, South Korea.
+Their first studio recording is due to be released in the summer of 2021.
+He also joined the South Bend Symphony under Alastair Willis as Concertmaster in 2019.